Cryptolytic-app/cryptolyticapp/README.md

 🚫 Describe your models here

-### 2️⃣ Explanatory Variables
+### Features

--   Explanatory Variable 1
+-   Features 1
--   Explanatory Variable 2
+-   Features 2
--   Explanatory Variable 3
+-   Features 3
--   Explanatory Variable 4
+-   Features 4
--   Explanatory Variable 5
+-   Features 5

 ### Data Sources
 🚫  Add to or delete souce links as needed for your project